Cainta Church: Reconstruction

-By the mid-1960s, Archbishop of Manila Rufino Cardinal Santos instructed the director of the National Museum of the Philippines, Galo Ocampo, to study the possibility of reconstructing the church on its original site.
-On 15 February 1965, the Cardinal gave permission for the church's reconstruction, which began on 10 June 1966.
+By the mid-1960s, Archbishop of Manila, Cardinal Rufino Santos, instructed the director of the National Museum of the Philippines, Galo Ocampo, to study the possibility of reconstructing the church on its original site.
+On February 15, 1965, Santos gave permission for the church's reconstruction, which began on June 10, 1966.
 The facade was kept untouched.

 The reconstruction was halted when one of the beams collapsed.
 Further study was conducted to determine if it could withstand earthquakes.
-The reconstruction resumed on 15 June 1967 and completed after one year.
+The reconstruction resumed on June 15, 1967, and completed after one year.

 Filipino National Artist Fernando Amorsolo was commissioned to create a replica of the icon of the Blessed Virgin Mary.
 Devotees today consider Amorsolo's replica the Philippine version of the original painting of Our Lady of Light in Palermo, Italy.
-The restoration and reconstruction of the parish was completed and was blessed by Rufino Cardinal Santos on 25 February 1968.
+The restoration and reconstruction of the parish was completed and was blessed by Cardinal Santos on February 25, 1968.

-In 1975, the administration of the parish was turned over by the CICM Missionaries to the Archdiocese of Manila, with Monsignor Alfredo Santa Ana, HP, as its first diocesan parish priest.
+In 1975, the administration of the parish was turned over by the CICM Missionaries to the Archdiocese of Manila, with Alfredo Santa Ana as its first diocesan parish priest.

 The church was the sole parish in the entire municipality of Cainta until 1998, when the community of Brookside Subdivision was granted a parish, Sacred Heart of Jesus.
 In 2002, three new independent parishes were erected in villages along Imelda Avenue.
 Parts of Barangay San Andres were later given to newly established parishes, namely San Andres Apostol in Greenwoods Executive Village (2009) and Saint Francis of Assisi in Cambridge, Floodway (2011).
 More parishes were canonically established: the Parish of St. Joseph the Worker (2015) in Greenland, and recently St. Oscar Romero Quasi-Parish (2019) in Marick Subdivision.

 In 2007, the Cainta Church was declared a historical site by the National Historical Institute (NHI) – now the National Historical Commission of the Philippines (NHCP) – for its significant role during the Philippines-American War.
-On 1 December that year, the newly renovated altar and the new historical marker of the church were blessed.
-An episcopal coronation was held on 1 December 2012 coinciding with the parish fiesta, and performed by the local bishop with the assistance of former ambassador to the Vatican, Ms. Henrietta De Villa.
+On December 1 that year, the newly renovated altar and the new historical marker of the church were blessed.
+An episcopal coronation was held on December 1, 2012, coinciding with the parish fiesta, and performed by the local bishop with the assistance of former ambassador to the Vatican, Henrietta De Villa.